nana-4/materia-theme/README.md

 -----------------------
 You can change the GDM theme by replacing the default GNOME Shell theme.
 However, if it fails, the desktop environment may not operate correctly.
 So please **be careful** if doing this.

-> **:warning: Cautions:**
+#### :warning: Cautions:
-> - When applying this, other third-party GNOME Shell themes would look broken.
+- When applying this, other third-party GNOME Shell themes would look broken until you restore to the original theme.
-> - If GNOME Shell has been updated, you will need to install this again.
+- If GNOME Shell has been updated, it will be restored to the original theme, so you will need to install this again.

 ### Installation
-1. After selecting the GTK+ theme, back up and replace the existing `.gresource` file.
+1. First select the GTK+ theme, then back up and replace the existing `.gresource` file.

   ```sh
   GTK_THEME=$(gsettings get org.gnome.desktop.interface gtk-theme | sed "s/'//g")